lysts/lysts.github.io/content/posts/notes/webdev.rst

 After galavanting across webrings, bookmarked websites, and premade jekyll themes, I decided to prioritise the following in regards to the creation of this website:

-1. incredibly minimal, but not devoid of life.
+1. incredibly minimal, but not devoid of life or personality.
 2. create from scratch.
 3. easy content building & publishing.